-- 1. Airport control towers. - 2.-Open parking structures in compliance with Section 406.3 of the International Building Code. - 3.
-Occupancies in Group F-2. - Section 903.2.12; add 903.2.12.4, 903.2.12.5 and 903.2.12.6 as follows: - 903.2.12.4 High-Piled Combustible Storage.
-For any building with a clear height exceeding 12 feet (4572 mm), see Chapter 23 to determine if those provisions apply. - 903.2.12.5 Spray Booths and Rooms.
-New and existing spray booths and spraying rooms shall be protected by an approved automatic fire-extinguishing system. - 903.2.12.6 Buildings Over 6,000 sq.ft.
-An automatic sprinkler system shall be installed throughout all buildings over 6,000 sq.ft.
+1. Airport control towers.

+2. Open parking structures in compliance with Section 406.3 of the International Building Code.

+3. Occupancies in Group F-2.

+903.2.10.4 High-Piled Combustible Storage.
+For any building with a clear height exceeding 12 feet (4572 mm), see Chapter 23 to determine if those provisions apply.

+903.2.10.5 Spray Booths and Rooms.
+New and existing spray booths and spraying rooms shall be protected by an approved automatic fire-extinguishing system.

+903.2.10.6 Buildings Over 6,000 sq.ft.
+An automatic sprinkler system shall be installed throughout all buildings with a building area over 6,000 sq.ft.
 For the purpose of this provision, fire walls shall not define separate buildings.

-- 1. Open parking garages in compliance with Section 406.3 of the International Building Code. - 2.
-Type A-1 Residences.
+1. Open parking garages in compliance with Section 406.3 of the International Building Code.
+2. Type A-5.